Franklin–Nashville campaign: Spring Hill (November 29)

-On November 28, Forrest crossed the river east of town against little resistance from the Union cavalry; the Southern cavalrymen had deceived Wilson and drawn his force to the northeast and away from the action.
+On Monday, November 28, Forrest crossed the river east of town against little resistance from the Union cavalry; the Southern cavalrymen had deceived Wilson and drawn his force to the northeast and away from the action.
 On the same day, Thomas directed Schofield to begin preparations for a withdrawal north to Franklin.
 He was expecting (incorrectly) that A. J. Smith's arrival from Missouri was imminent and he wanted the combined force to defend against Hood on the line of the Harpeth River at Franklin instead of the Duck River.
 Schofield sent his 800-wagon supply train out in front, guarded by part of the IV Corps division of Brig.
 Gen. George D. Wagner.

 On November 29 Hood sent Cheatham's and Stewart's corps on a flanking march north, crossing the Duck River at Davis's Ford east of Columbia while two divisions of Lee's corps and most of the army's artillery remained on the southern bank to deceive Schofield into thinking a general assault was planned against Columbia.
 Hood, riding near the head of the column with Cheatham's corps, planned to interpose his army between Schofield and Thomas, hoping to defeat Schofield as the Federals retreated north from Columbia.
 Stewart's corps followed Cheatham, and they were followed by the division of Maj.
 Gen. Edward "Allegheny" Johnson (Lee's corps).
 The rest of Lee's corps remained south of Columbia, demonstrating with artillery fire against Schofield's men north of the Duck.

-Cavalry skirmishing between Wilson's and Forrest's troopers continued throughout the day.
-Forrest's wide turning movement with 4,000 troopers had forced Wilson north to Hurt's Corner, preventing the Union horsemen from interfering with Hood's infantry advance.
-By 10 a.m., Forrest ordered his men to turn west toward Spring Hill.
-Wilson sent multiple messages to Schofield warning of Hood's advance, but it was not until dawn on November 29 that Schofield believed the reports and realized the predicament he was in.
+Cavalry skirmishing between Wilson's and Forrest's troopers had occurred throughout the day on Monday and continued on Tuesday.
+Forrest's wide turning movement with 4,000 troopers had forced Wilson north to Hurt's Corner, preventing the U.S. horsemen from interfering with Hood's infantry advance.
+By 10:00 a.m., on Tuesday, November 29, Forrest ordered his men to turn west toward Spring Hill.
+Wilson had sent multiple messages to Schofield warning of Hood's advance, but it was not until earlier that day, Tuesday, at dawn on November 29, that Schofield believed the reports and realized the predicament he was in.
 He sent Stanley north with portions of the IV Corps to protect the trains, but also to hold the crossroads at Spring Hill to allow the entire army to withdraw safely to Franklin.
 Forrest's cavalrymen ran into pickets from the IV Corps; Stanley had moved north rapidly and formed up positions with Wagner's division that protected the village of Spring Hill on three sides.
-The brigade of Col. John Quincy Lane rushed forward and pushed back the dismounted cavalrymen.
-Maj.
-Gen. Patrick R. Cleburne's division of Cheatham's corps arrived midafternoon on Forrest's left.
-The cavalrymen, low on ammunition, pulled out of the line and moved north to be ready to cover a further advance of Hood's army, or to block Schofield's withdrawal.
+The brigade of Colonel John Quincy Lane rushed forward and pushed back the dismounted cavalrymen.
+Forrest inexplicably never realized that his opponents had changed from cavalry to massed infantry, failing his mission as the eyes and ears of Hood.
+He also halted any further advance to wait for the arrival of Cheatham's infantry.